Mold

 • Use dehumidifiers especially during humid months

-• Run a fan in your basement or suspicious areas to keep air moving.
+• Run a fan in your basement or suspicious areas all day, every day, to keep air moving.

 Who To Trust